Highsmith returns to Hurricanes as GM of football operations

 - Alonzo HighsmithAmerican football player and Vice President of Player Personnel for the Cleveland Browns

-CORAL GABLES, Fla.
-(AP) Alonzo Highsmith is back with the Miami Hurricanes, with the university announcing Thursday that the former player and NFL executive is its new general manager of football operations.
+CORAL GABLES, Fla. — Alonzo Highsmith is back with the Miami Hurricanes, with the university announcing Thursday that the former player and NFL executive is its new general manager of football operations.

 The university did not disclose hiring terms.